WzyNoEmo/topk-accelerator/README.md

 # topk-accelerator
-Hardware Implementation and Optimization of TOPK Algorithm
+Hardware Implementation of TOPK Algorithm
+The algorithm uses high parallelism Bitonic Sorting internally to optimize its hardware implementation